nautls/nautilus-wallet/privacy-policy.md

 5. **Third-Party Services**

-   - Our extension queries public nodes to retrieve balance and transaction history.
+   - Our extension uses wallet addresses to query public nodes to retrieve balance and transaction history.

 6. **Changes to This Privacy Policy**
    - Any changes to our privacy policy will be communicated directly through updates to this document within the extension.